-Striper season is open on the Santee-Cooper lake system, and the bite has been on fire.
+Striper season is open on the Santee-Cooper lake system, and the stripers have been on fire.
 Anglers are catching these fish with a variety of methods.

 Capt.
 Leroy Suggs, who fishes out of Blacks Camp on the Diversion Canal, prefers fishing on the lower lake.
-And he’s put his fishing parties on several 100-fish days already, despite the season being open for just over a week.
+And he’s put his fishing parties on scores of stripers.

 Suggs primarily uses three techniques for catching stripers this time of year.